catheg88/ping_thing/README.md

 * Validations (e.g. confirming uniqueness of `ConversationUser` records)

 This is a summary only - see [db/schema.rb](db/schema.rb) for comprehensive database structure.

-# TODO: Things you may want to cover:
-* Configuration
-* Database creation
-* Database initialization